agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/ApplicationsApi.md

 <a id="createapplication"></a>
 # **CreateApplication**
-> Application CreateApplication (ApplicationData1 applicationData1)
+> Application1 CreateApplication (ApplicationData1 applicationData1)

 Use the `ApplicationData` object resource to create new records.